Reading Time: est. 17 minutes

 Is Enneagram Type 9 good at leadership?

 Yes— particularly collaborative, inclusive leadership.
 According to Enneagram MBA’s analysis, Type 9 leaders are naturally inclusive, consensus-building, and empathetic.
 Their challenge is decisiveness and conflict resolution when stakes are high.
-With intentional growth (moving toward Type 3 energy), Type 9s can become genuinely excellent leaders, especially in collaborative and mission-driven organizations.
+With intentional growth (moving toward Type 3 energy), Type 9s can become excellent leaders, especially in collaborative and mission-driven organizations.

 Why do Enneagram 9s struggle with career decisions?